benfante/FrontendToolsExample/README.md

 Here we changed the main files of the bootstrap and tether modules, and added tether as dependency of bootstrap.

-The resulting `javascripts.jspf` and `stylesheets.js` files are stored in the `target/generated-sources/main/webapp/WEB-INF/jsp/` directory, and then packaged into the war by Maven.
+The resulting `javascripts.jspf` and `stylesheets.jspf` files are stored in the `target/generated-sources/main/webapp/WEB-INF/jsp/` directory, and then packaged into the war by Maven.